RichardBJ/Deep-Channel/README.md

 make sure that is running before running the pip install -r piprequirements.txt.
 Ideally all such things in environments, but could not get the app to run like that.
+We created a Youtube video of the GUI in action here: https://youtu.be/7DMynRdN0cU **NOTE this is all development materials, made freely available as a starting point.
+It is not a finished product.

 ## Citation / DOI